SteveWillowby/Order_and_Chaos/Readme.md

 The code for the main binary is all self-contained in this repository, so no outside libraries or packages should be necessary.

 To compile, run:

 `./nauty_traces_setup.sh`

 and then run:

 `./compile.sh`

 That's it!
-The code main program should be ready to run.
+The main program should be ready to run.

 ### Other Experiments

 Much of the experimental code that uses the main binary is coded in Python.

-Necessary packages are:
+Necessary Python packages are: (TODO: Fill in)

-You can install these with
+You can install these with the commands: (TODO: Fill in)

 ## Running the Main Binary